-Each trust will be comprised of and led by individuals that are representative of the communities the trusts are intended to benefit.
+The trusts will be comprised of and led by individuals that are representative of the communities the trusts are intended to benefit.

 These trustees will make ALL decisions about distributions.

-Restorative Fund for Indigenous Individuals & Communities
+Restorative Funds for Indigenous Individuals & Communities

 Whose stated purpose is to increase opportunities to flourish for Indigenous individuals and communities.

-Restorative Fund for African American Individuals & Communities
+Restorative Funds for AFRO-AMERICAN Individuals & Communities

 Individuals, congregations, mid-councils, and others can witness against injustice by surrendering wealth or income proportionate with the advantages that privileges have afforded to two private charitable trusts.

 Over $900,000 has been surrendered as of May 2023.